Cucerca/Front-end-Back-end/README.md

 # Front-end-Back-end

-A functional website with backend in SQL and PHP
+A functional website with back-end in SQL and PHP